What is Joint Custody in TX?

-Going through a divorce can be a stressful process; you not only have to deal with the emotional toll of divorcing your spouse, but you also have to deal with practical aspects.
-Issues like dividing assets, financial obligations, and, if you have children, determining custody rights are all critical issues that need to be addressed in a divorce.
+Going through a divorce can be a stressful process; you not only have to deal with the emotional toll of divorcing your spouse, but you also have to deal with the practical aspects.
+Issues like dividing assets, financial obligations, and — if you have children — determining custody rights are all critical issues that need to be addressed in a divorce.
 All this can be confusing, and you may have questions.
-If you are planning to file for joint custody in your divorce, it is important that you seek the counsel of an experienced attorney from Holmes, Diggs & Sadler so that we can ensure that the process goes smoothly.
+If you are planning to file for joint custody in your divorce, it is important that you seek the counsel of an experienced attorney from Holmes, Diggs & Sadler so that we can ensure the process goes smoothly.

 When going through a divorce, you have a lot to lose.
-When custody of children is involved, parents can become even more aggressive in asserting pressure.
 You and your spouse may not agree on custody rights or on things like how to raise your child.
-Knowing how to proceed with a divorce and protect your parental rights can be confusing.
-That’s why you need someone who is going to fight for you.
+Knowing how to proceed with a divorce and protect your parental rights can be confusing, which is why you need someone who is going to fight for you.

-Our team of high-qualified attorneys has decades of experience helping people navigate divorce.
+Our team of high-qualified attorneys has decades of experience helping people navigate divorce and custody matters.
 Ensuring a healthy environment for your children is of paramount importance, and we can help you with your joint custody proceedings.
-Contact the experienced and compassionate Houston joint custody lawyers of Holmes, Diggs & Sadler today by calling us at (713) 802-1777 or filling out a contact form.

 - Assure that children will have frequent and continuing contact with parents who have shown the ability to act in the best interest of the child;